ElSaico/beequery/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `jacobsz` for local development.
+Here's how to set up `beequery` for local development.

-1. Fork the `jacobsz` repo on GitHub.
+1. Fork the `beequery` repo on GitHub.
 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/jacobsz.git
+    $ git clone git@github.com:your_name_here/beequery.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv jacobsz
+    $ mkvirtualenv beequery
-    $ cd jacobsz/
+    $ cd beequery/

    TODO: add testing instructions for Batavia.